 As second violinist and founding member of the former Blue Hill String Quartet, Katherine has made appearances at Alice Tully Hall in the Wednesdays at One concert series, in beer halls and community spaces in Brooklyn through Groupmuse, and recitals throughout the New York region.
 In April 2015, the BHSQ was awarded first prize in the J.C.
 Arriaga Chamber Music Competition, competing against ensembles from all over the country.
 In the summer of 2015, the BHSQ held a fellowship at the Norfolk Chamber Music Festival, working closely with members of the Emerson, Brentano, Artis and Alexander string quartets.

 Katherine is currently a member of Shattered Glass Ensemble, a self-governed conductorless string orchestra based in New York City.
 The ensemble just released their first album featuring pieces by living composers Caroline Shaw, Tarik O’Regan, and a commission by Pascal Le Boeuf.
 Highlights from the upcoming season include a residency at Kneisel Hall, collaboration with The Ear Classical, and performances at their new home in Washington Heights, NYC.

-As a participant, Katherine has studied at the Kneisel Hall Chamber Music Festival, Norfolk Chamber Music Festival, the Manchester Music Festival, the Bowdoin International Music Festival, and the Green Mountain Chamber Music Festival.
+Katherine has studied at the Kneisel Hall Chamber Music Festival, Norfolk Chamber Music Festival, the Manchester Music Festival, the Bowdoin International Music Festival, and the Green Mountain Chamber Music Festival.